Invest in Your Relationship with Yourself

 Together we could….

-Identify supportive rituals and practices to support your well-being and growth
+Identify supportive rituals and practices that strengthen your wellbeing and growth

-Develop more self-compassion and understand the role of your inner critic
+Develop greater self-compassion and understand the role of your inner critic

-Build more intimate and authentic relationships—with yourself and others
+Build more intimate and authentic relationships — with yourself and with others

-Break through inhibiting and harmful patterns and pattern new ways of being
+Recognise unhelpful patterns and begin to develop new ways of being

-Connect with your body, sensations, and develop emotional fluency
+Reconnect with your body and sensations, and develop emotional fluency

-Find a balance between caring for yourself and other people
+Find a healthier balance between caring for yourself and caring for others

 Cultivate creativity, authenticity, and spontaneity